-The four central values to which a PLU global education aspires - justice, health, sustainability, and peace - are here understood in the broadest and most inclusive sense.
-As the strategic plan is implemented and alignments occur between vision and program, distinctive definitions of the terms will emerge.
-In this, as all other aspects the plan must remain grounded in the university's mission and values.
+The terms and conditions that a PLU global education aspires to as stated in the plan--justice, health, sustainability, and peace-are understood, in this first iteration, in the broadest and most inclusive sense.
+As the strategic plan is implemented and alignments between vision and program evolve, it is anticipated that a sharper and more distinctively defined conceptualization of the terms will emerge; one that is unique to PLU as it will be grounded in the institution's history, values and commitments.